CKs-Technology-News/PrivacyTools/README.md

 - [GlazeWM](https://github.com/lars-berger/GlazeWM) – A tiling window manager like i3wm written entirely in C#.
 - [Hydra](https://github.com/sdegutis/hydra) – A lightweight OS X window manager with a powerful API.
 - [i3](https://i3wm.org/) – i3 is a tiling window manager, completely written from scratch.
 The target platforms are GNU/Linux and BSD operating systems, our code is Free and Open Source Software (FOSS) under the BSD license.
+- [JWM (Joe's Window Manager)](http://joewing.net/projects/jwm/) – JWM is a light-weight window manager for the X11 Window System.
+JWM is written in C and uses only Xlib at a minimum.
 - [Komorebi](https://github.com/LGUG2Z/komorebi/) – A tiling window manager for Windows written in Rust.
 - [Kwm](https://github.com/koekeishiya/kwm) – Tiling window manager for OS X.
 - [River](https://github.com/riverwm/river) – A dynamic tiling Wayland compositor .